-A client's informed consent to the conflicts of interest set forth in Model Rule 1.8(a) (2002) (consent to a business transaction with a lawyer or consent to a lawyer acquiring a pecuniary interest adverse to a client), and (g) (consent to aggregate settlements and plea bargains) must be in writing, signed by the client.
-The requirement of written consent to aggregate settlements and plea bargains is departure from the Maine Bar Rules, which requires only informed consent.
+A client's informed consent to the conflicts of interest set forth in Model Rule 1.8(a) (2002) (consent to a business transaction with a lawyer or consent to a lawyer acquiring a pecuniary interest adverse to a client), and (g) (consent to aggregate settlements and plea bargains) must be in writing, The requirement of written consent to aggregate signed by the client. settlements and plea bargains is departure from the Maine Bar Rules, which requires only informed consent.
 Because it is in the best interest of both clients and lawyers to memorialize the specifics of consent in these contexts, the Task Force recommended the adoption of the Model Rule 1.8 (2002) requirement that clients' informed consent be confirmed in writing.
-The Task Force agreed with the Model Rule drafters that the requirement that the client sign a written consent in the circumstances set forth in Rule 1.8(a)(3) and 1.8(g) provided the client with greater protection than a mere written This added client protection is confirmation presented by a lawyer. warranted because of the potential for client exploitation or a lawyer's over-reaching.
-Requiring the client to sign a written consent presents a further opportunity for the client to understand and reflect upon the conflict being waived.
+The Task Force agreed with the Model Rule drafters that the requirement that the client sign a written consent in the circumstances set forth in Rule 1.8(a)(3) and 1.8(g) provided the client with greater protection than a mere written confirmation presented by a lawyer.
+This added client protection is warranted because of the potential for client exploitation or a lawyer's Requiring the client to sign a written consent presents a further opportunity for the client to understand and reflect upon the conflict being waived.